Kshitija18-Git/PasswordGenerator/README.md

 ### Prerequisites

 - Java Development Kit (JDK) installed on your machine.
-- An IDE or text editor for Java development (e.g., IntelliJ IDEA, Eclipse, or Visual Studio Code).
+- An IDE or text editor for Java development (Eclipse).

 ### Installation